HortonworksUniversity/Essentials/demos/SandboxSetup.md

 NOTE: If a more recent version is present you will likely need to naviagate to the "Hortonworks Sandbox Archive" section to find this version.

-Demos were tested with setting VirtualBox RAM settings to 10240 MB (up from 8192 MB).
+Demos were tested with setting VirtualBox RAM to 10240 MB (up from 8192 MB).

 ## Setup Passwords